abhijithvijayan/WhatsApp-IP-logger/README.md

 WhatsApp Screenshot of Link Preview
 ![gen](.assets/gen.png?raw=true "gen")

-Server log for captured IP.
+Server log for captured IP

 ![iplist](.assets/iplist.jpeg?raw=true "iplist")

 Website on Browser
 ![site](.assets/site.png?raw=true "site")

 - WhatsApp is not planning on fixing this bug any time soon
+- To avoid such instances, use a trusted VPN service always